ASP.NET Web Deployment using Visual Studio: Web.config File Transformations

 <appSettings> element, and

-if you are deploying to a Windows Azure Web Site, you have another option for
+if you are deploying to Web Apps in Azure App Service, you have another option for

 automating changes during deployment.
 You can enter the settings that you want

-Configure tab of the management portal page for your web site (scroll
+Configure tab of the management portal page for your web app (scroll

 down to the app settings and connection strings

 sections).
-When you deploy the project, Windows Azure automatically applies the
+When you deploy the project, Azure automatically applies the

 changes.
 For more information, see